Satyamgupta2365/HR-SCRAP/README.md

 - Save this script in your project folder as `linkedin_hr_scraper.py` and make sure the `README.md` file is also in your project folder or included in the comments as above.
 - When you run the script, it will function as described in the instructions.

-Let me know if you need more assistance!